42xel/BAPL2/README.md

 For logical operators, the number `0` is false, and everything else is considered true.
 When we can't be lazy about hte truthy value an expression evaluates to, such as `!0`, `1` is used to denote true.
-The value `nil` is also falsy, but don't use it.
+The value `nil` is not falsy, and you shouldn't use it.

 Did I mention that you shouldn't use nil values ? because you shouldn't.
 If you still want to use `nil`, as you shouldn't, 2 current reliable ways to get a `nil` value are :